carboncopies/BrainGenix-API/Docs/API.md

 **Response**:

 - (bgStatus) `StatusCode=` Enum indicating the status of this API call.
-- (bgShapeID list) `ShapeIDs=` List of returned shape IDs, will be empty on failure.
+- (bgCompartmentID list) `CompartmentIDs=` List of returned compartment IDs, will be empty on failure.

 ## Connections